github-vet/bots/cmd/track-bot/README.md

 ### 3. Assess and Alert on Expert Disagreement

 TrackBot notices when experts leave conflicting opinions and takes action by leaving a comment to alert them to the issue using an `@` mention.
 Experts are expected to discuss and resolve any disagreement.
 TrackBot also labels the issue to indicate expert confusion in this case.
+Any confusion is not resolved until all experts can agree.

 ### 4. Close Issues